derukira2-cyber/UNOCPL/README.md

 - 2 Bad Internet — If the signal is weak, file downloads may be incomplete, especially hidden files that start with a dot, which aren't shown.
 If they aren't fully downloaded or lag during download due to bad internet...
 I am not responsible for the quality of your "Internet" — I don't sell it.
   )

-- 1. STUPID "Q&A" — They MUST BE PROLIFERATED!
-You can't invent idiot-proof protection, so "DETAILED EXPLANATIONS, WITHOUT EMBELLISHMENT" save the day better than all the policies that hide 67% of everything behind glass called "WEBSITES AND CONFIDENTIALITY" (I'm not swearing, but it's still a shame that anyone can come and rant about "LACK OF INFORMATION" — because the legal part often saves the creator themselves.
+- 1. STUPID "Question & Answer" — They MUST BE PROLIFERATED!
+You can't invent dummy-proof protection, so "DETAILED EXPLANATIONS, WITHOUT EMBELLISHMENT" save the day better than all the policies that hide 67% of everything behind glass called "WEBSITES AND CONFIDENTIALITY" (I'm not swearing, but it's still a shame that anyone can come and rant about "LACK OF INFORMATION" — because the legal part often saves the creator themselves.
 But apparently not me🤔)
 - 2. Misunderstood questions — I cannot answer them, due to lack of time (Learning English and lots of NONSENSE).

 ## 🌐 END OF DICLAIMER